 Use Clear CTAs (Calls-To-Action)

-A call-to-action is what guides a user to take action, whether it is to sign up for a newsletter or start the application process on your school website.
-When you are creating mobile-friendly emails, you need to keep these CTAs clear and easy-to-spot, which means placing it near the top of your email.
+A call-to-action is what guides a user to take action.
+Either sign up for a newsletter or start the application process on your school website.
+Create mobile-friendly emails, keep these CTAs clear and easy to spot, and place them near the top of your email.

 Embrace Mobile-Friendly Emails

-This might sound like a long and confusing list, but if you put it all together and make sure to implement it every time, soon each email that your school sends out will be geared towards mobile friendliness with little to no effort.
-Adopt vertical designs for easier reading, be sure to use shorter subject lines and calls-to-action, and use larger fonts.
+This might sound like a long and confusing list, but if you put it all together, implement it every time.
+Soon each email your school sends out will be geared towards mobile-friendliness with little to no effort.
+Adopt vertical designs for easier reading, using shorter subject lines and calls-to-action, and larger fonts.

-If you need help with creating emails and newsletters for your students and parents, speak to the Edumedia team to find out how we can help you.
+Need help with creating emails and newsletters for your students and parents?
+Speak to the Edumedia team to find out how we can help you.